panzerdp/dmitripavlutin.com/posts/149-react-usereducer/index.md

 ## 2. A stopwatch

-Let's implement a stopwatch having 3 buttons: Start, Stop and Reset, and a number displaying the passed seconds.
+Let's implement a stopwatch having 3 buttons: Start, Stop, Reset, and a number displaying the passed seconds.

 Now let's think about structuring the state of the stopwatch.